Rossown/SIMS/README.md

 Some cool Database stuff

 ## Getting Started
 First download python.
-If already installed like most normal people that is perfect.
+If already installed like most normal people that is perfect. <br />
-Second, download pip by saving this file and running it using "py get-pip.py" https://bootstrap.pypa.io/get-pip.py Third, run "py -m pip" to ensure that pip was installed.
+Second, download pip by saving this file and running it using "py get-pip.py" https://bootstrap.pypa.io/get-pip.py <br />
+Third, run "py -m pip" to ensure that pip was installed. <br />
-Fourth, run the command "py -m pip install Flask==1.0.2" to install flask Fifth, clone the repository.
+Fourth, run the command "py -m pip install Flask==1.0.2" to install flask <br />
+Fifth, clone the repository. <br />